- 7-Step Process

 - Costing Allocations

 Costing allocations are the mechanism through which payroll results are expensed to the appropriate cost centers and/or Project Cost Accounting codes (PCA codes).
 They are the method for determining the percentage of labor cost when an employee is paid on more than one UW budget, and are only assigned to positions that meet that criteria.
-Management of costing allocations for general costing will be done by a costing allocations coordinator (new role in Workday).
+Management of costing allocations for general costing are done by a Costing Allocations Coordinator.

 - Country Region